 Too Much.
 Too Long.
 Too Loud.
 Too Close.

-Every single environment that we’re in presents us with the likely chance we will get triggered.
-Like most, if not all of you, I have organized, led, participated in, or facilitated nearly every different type of meeting.
+Every single environment that we’re in with others presents us with the likely chance we will bump (emotionally) into someone.
+We have all experienced some type of frustration, disappointment, anger, or fear in different environments.
+Like most if not all of you, I have organized, led, participated in, or facilitated nearly every different type of meeting.
 They’ve ranged from one-on-ones to hallway huddles to team meetings, all-day executive team sessions, and multi-day team-building retreats.
 Their varied purposes have been to check-in, regroup, solve problems, make decisions, brainstorm, share information, meet others, and more.
-Let’s look at some possible causes of uncomfortable moments that can derail these events and create dysfunction in your relationships.
+Let’s look at some possible causes of uncomfortable moments that can derail these events and create pain and dysfunction in your relationships.